alfredkam/PHYLO/js/DNA/README.md

 Note
 =====
-This folder contains the basic game structure, best not to modify the codes.
+This folder contains the base game structure, best not to modify the codes.
 It may break other dependancies or potentially create more bugs